boshtannik/embedded-nano-mesh/README.md

 - Send data via Transaction and receive packet about transaction being finished.

 ## Cross-platform compatibility
-The mesh metwork was tested using few Arduino boards and one Linux machine within the same network.
+The mesh metwork was tested using few Arduino nano boards and one Linux machine within the same network.

 For now the protocol was tested on:
 - Arduino nano